 The 1934 Act

 The 1934 Act (full title: The Security Exchange Act of 1934) mainly dictates that records must be kept for any security exchanges.
 These exchanges usually involve stocks, and some of the largest and best-known of these include the New York Stock Exchange, the American Stock Exchange, and the Pacific Stock Exchange.
 Though not specifically defined, the ‘records’ that must be kept are very broadly defined, which would almost certainly cover emails if it came to a legal dispute.
 These records have to be kept for a minimum of 6 years, and the Securities and Exchange Commission (SEC) has the right to impose fines if records can’t be produced within a given time frame.
-The highest profile case of this was in 2002, when the SEC, acting in conjunction with the New York Stock Exchange (NYSE) and the National Association of Securities Dealers (NASD), fined 5 companies a total of 8.25 million US dollars for failing to comply with the 1934 Act.
+The highest profile case of this was in 2002, when the SEC, acting in conjunction with the New York Stock Exchange (NYSE) and the National Association of Securities Dealers (NASD), fined five companies a total of 8.25 million US dollars (6.45 million pounds) for failing to comply with the 1934 Act.
 The parties involved included Goldman, Sachs & Co., Morgan Stanley & Co.
-Incorporated, and Deutsche Bank Securities Inc. The firms each paid 1.65 million USD, to be shared between the NYSE, NASD, and the US Treasury.
+Incorporated, and Deutsche Bank Securities Inc. The firms each paid 1.65 million USD (1.3 million pounds), to be shared between the NYSE, NASD, and the US Treasury.

 The Commodity Futures Trading Commission (CFTC)

 The Commodity Futures Trading Commission is an independent agency which ensures that all futures commission merchants, member of contract markets, and introducing brokers keep complete records of all their transactions.
 Companies in this instance are required to keep their records for 5 years, and they must be able to produce them upon request within a reasonable time frame (as dictated by the CFTC).
-The CFTC has acted on behalf of the US government since its foundation in 1975; it is also authorized to give out penalties, recovering close to 2 billion USD in total fines since its formation.
+The CFTC has acted on behalf of the US government since its foundation in 1975; it is also authorised to give out penalties, recovering close to 2 billion USD (1.6 billion pounds) in total fines since its formation.
 In 1999, an amendment was made to the Commodity Futures Trading Commission’s legislation, meaning that electronically stored information (ESI) like emails are now considered records for transactions too.
-As a result, CFTC penalties have increased significantly: in the period of 2011-2012, the organization issued more than 200 law enforcement actions.
+As a result, CFTC penalties have increased significantly: in the period of 2011-2012, the organisation issued more than 200 law enforcement actions.

 The Sarbanes-Oxley Act